KashubaK/Lively/README.md

 Look in the logs, and see if a `LIVELY_INITIALIED` event is received.
 If so, then Lively succesfully connected to the back-end, has a LivelyUser created, and is ready to send and receive events.

+#### Dependencies

+The Lively front-end module depends on the `redux` and `socket.io-client` npm packages, so install them in your Ember app, and include them in your `ember-cli-build.js` file.

 ### Registering Reactions to back-end Events

 ```javascript